Autumn Leaves / 紅葉

 Hieizan Enryakuji Temple (Otsu City)

-Hieizan Enryakuji Temple is the head temple of the Tendai sect of Buddhism in Japan, with a vast temple area on Mount Hiei, which straddles Shiga and Kyoto Prefectures.
+Straddling Shiga and Kyoto Prefectures is the Hieizan Enryakuji Temple, the head temple of the Tendai sect of Buddhism in Japan, with a vast temple area on the Mt.
+Hiei.
 On Mt.
-Hiei, trees usually begin to change color in late October, and the "Maple of Hiei" festival is held primarily in the Yokogawa area, said to be one of the best places for viewing the autumn leaves.
-The view of the vermilion-lacquered building of the temple’s Yokogawa Chudo Hall against the trees turning red and yellow is breathtaking.
+Hiei, trees usually start to change color in late October, and the "Maple of Hiei" festival is held primarily in the Yokogawa area, one of the best places for viewing the autumn leaves.
+The view of the vermilion-lacquered building of the Yokogawa Chudo Hall of the temple against the trees turning red and yellow is spectacular.

 Click here for more on Enryakuji Temple.

-Genkyuen is a daimyo garden in the pond promenade garden style, located in the northeast of the Hikone Castle grounds.
-In mid-November, visitors can look up at Hikone Castle through the autumn leaves of Japanese maple, rowan and katsura trees.
-The changing leaves are illuminated at night, and their reflection on the pond in the famous garden is spectacular, in quite a different way from the daytime.
+Genkyu-en is a daimyo (Japanese feudal lord) garden, in the pond promenade garden style, located to the northeast of the Hikone Castle grounds.
+In mid-November, looking up the Hikone Castle through the autumn leaves of Japanese maple, rowan and katsura trees is spectacular.
+The changing leaves are illuminated at night, and the reflection on the pond in the famous garden is another sight, in quite a different way from daytime.

 Click here for more on Hikone Castle.